jalapeno/SRv6_dCloud_Lab/lab_6/lab_6-guide.md

 for l in sr_topology return { key: l._key, from: l._from, to: l._to, latency: l.latency,
     utilization: l.percent_util_out, country_codes: l.country_codes }
 ```
  - Note: only the ISIS links in the DB have latency and utilization numbers.
 The Amsterdam and Rome VMs are directly connected to PEs xrd01 and xrd07, so their "edge connections" in the DB are effectively zero latency.
+  - The *add_meta_data.py* script has also populated country codes for all the countries a give link traverses from one node to its adjacent peer.
+Example: xrd01 is in Amsterdam, and xrd02 is in Berlin.
+Thus the xrd01 <--> xrd02 link traverses [NLD, DEU]

 3. Run the get_nodes.py script to get a listing of nodes in the network, their addresses, and SR/SRv6 SID data:
 ```